© 2023 MJH Life Sciences™ and Managed Healthcare Executive. All rights reserved.

 4. Find the right people

 The practice has 16 providers, including physical therapists, APPs and physicians.
 “We found that PAs and NPs love our model,” Shadid says.
 A practice following their example needs to recruit APPs who want to do more and reach their potential, according to Shadid.
 Some don’t want the pressure of making diagnoses and prefer to only assist the doctor.
 Shadid says they are not a good fit for a practice that depends on APPs to be independent.

 It takes a strong partnership between the APPs and surgeons to make it work.
 After bringing on a new doctor, they add APPs to the team for maximum efficiency.
 “One of the keys in doing so is finding the right surgeon alignment, since they’re the top of the food pyramid,” he says.
 The surgeons need to be passionate about this style of care delivery and be willing to work as a team.

 5. Working within regulations

 It’s not just state regulations that can stand in the way of efficiency.
 Hospitals also have rules that may limit an APP’s scope of practice.
 In some operating rooms, a surgically trained APP might be allowed to perform “noncritical” parts of an operation, such as an initial incision or closing superficial layers of skin.
 The supervising surgeon would perform the “critical” parts of the surgery.
 “Some hospitals say surgeons must be present the entire time,” Shadid says.
-For their reverse innovation model to work, Genesis Orthopedics chooses hospitals with fewer APP regulations.
+For their reverse innovation model to work, Genesis Orthopedics chooses hospitals that allow a more expansive role for APPs.

 Focus on prevention